The 457 Visa (Skilled)

 Good question, the short answer is there is no specific date.
 For example you won’t get a visa in 25 days exactly.
 It varies from applicant to applicant.

-It is recommended you send in all of your documents at the same time for example if you forget your police clearance it could add an additional few days onto your application.
+It is recommended you send in all of your documents at the same time such as if you forget your police clearance it could add few days onto your application.

 Simple you will be put on a bridging visa that allows you to enter Australia lawfully while your 457 visa is being determined.
 So no need to panic :)

 Or alternatively use our recommended visa migration agents. and get 5% off professional fees!

 How much does a 457 Visa cost?